imixs/open-bpmn/open-bpmn.glsp-server/README.md

-# Imixs BPMN - GLSP Server
+# Open BPMN - Server

 This is the Imixs BPMN GLSP Server module used by the Imixs BPMN Client modules.